 "My Dad was diagnosed with mesothelioma, and thankfully The Mesothelioma Center was the first place I called.
 Snehal Smart answered the phone immediately and was...." see more

-Sarcomatoid malignant mesothelioma is a rare type of asbestos-related cancer.
+Sarcomatoid mesothelioma is a rare cancer caused by asbestos.
 This cancer can affect the lining of the lungs, heart, abdomen or testes.
 “Sarcomatoid” refers to the tumor cell type.
 These cells make up most of the tumors for this type of mesothelioma.

 Key Facts About Sarcomatoid Mesothelioma

-Sarcomatoid mesothelioma, also known as spindle cell mesothelioma, accounts for 10% to 20% of all mesothelioma diagnoses.
+Sarcomatoid mesothelioma, or spindle cell mesothelioma, is 10% to 20% of all cases.

-Because the fibrous nature of sarcomatoid cells make them resistant to treatment, the prognosis is typically poor.
+The fibrous nature of sarcomatoid cells makes them resistant to treatment.
+This makes for a poor prognosis

 Advances in immunotherapy have demonstrated double survival rates for some sarcomatoid malignant mesothelioma patients.